jenssegers/optimus/README.md

 For Optimus with multiple connections you can use [cybercog/laravel-optimus](https://github.com/cybercog/laravel-optimus) package.

-### Silex

 An integration with Silex 2 is provided by the [jaam/silex-optimus-provider](https://packagist.org/packages/jaam/silex-optimus-provider) package.

-See the repository for more information: https://github.com/letsjaam/silex-optimus-provider